tschuelia/PyPythia/docs/usage.md

 The following figure shows an exemplary waterfall plot output for the MSA `example/example.py` and Pythia version 1.1.0.

 The x-axis depicts the difficulty and the y-axis the features alongside the respective feature value.
-The features are sorted by their Shapley value with the highest contribution on top.
+The features are sorted by their Shapley value with the most important feature on top.
 You can read the plot as follows.
-The base line difficulty that Pythia v1.1.0 learned is 0.35, as indicated by the `E[f(x)] = 0.35` on the x-axis.
+The baseline difficulty that Pythia v1.1.0 learned is 0.35, as indicated by the `E[f(x)] = 0.35` on the x-axis.
 The `proportion_invariant` feature contributed to the overall prediction with a shift towards `1.0` (more difficult) of `0.01`, so *in combination with the other features*, a `proportion_invariant` of `0.341` indicates that the MSA is